SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/vr-interactive.md

 ## Example

-Below is an example of using the vr-interactive component with objects in a VR scene:
+Below is an example of using the vr-interactive component with objects in a VR scene.
+Test this demo by opening this page in a VR headset and clicking on the "VR" button.

 <ComponentExample :fixed="true">